On average, you make more than 200 decisions about food each day — but you’re only aware of a small fraction of them (1).

 Research has shown that buying in bulk and stockpiling foods can push you to eat more.

 A study investigated this effect by providing a group of normal-weight college students with four weeks of snacks.
 Some received a normal quantity of snacks, while others received double the amount.

 Participants who received the doubled amount ate 81% more calories from snacks per week than those who received the normal quantity (

 Avoid falling for this effect by purchasing only what is necessary and trying not to buy snack foods for future events or unexpected visits.

 Finally, if you really must stockpile items, make sure to keep the extra items well out of eyesight.

-Bottom Line: Stockpiling foods increases the likelihood you'll eat them.
+foods increases your likelihood of overeating.
 Instead, get in the habit of

 Researchers examined this effect by serving participants two smoothies identical in calories.
 However, one had air added to it.
 Those who drank the greater-volume smoothie felt fuller and ate 12% less at their next meal (

-A good rule of thumb to maximize food volume is to fill at least half of your plate with vegetables at each meal.
+A good rule of thumb to maximize food volume is to fill at least half your plate with vegetables at each meal.

 foods help you feel full and decrease food intake at the next meal.
 Eating